plugorgau/plugorgau.github.io/content/events/2026/installfest_june/index.md

 ### Cost:

-[JAFWA](https://jafwa.asn.au) have kindly offered space for PLUG at their Event Afternoon.
-Our entry fee is $10 for PLUG members and $20 for non-members and is the only cost for attending the Installfest.
-Food and drinks are available from the JAFWA refreshment tables.
+The Installfest will use the [Pay What You Can](https://en.wikipedia.org/wiki/Pay_what_you_can) model and any payment will be a donation to PLUG.
+We do not have tax detuctable status.
+[JAFWA](https://jafwa.asn.au) will be holding their regular Events Day in the main venue and will also have snacks and drinks available at their refreshment tables.
+Entry to JAFWA Events Days is $5.

-### RaspberryPi theme
+### RaspberryPi projects

 In addition to our usual Installfest activity, the day will include enthusiasts for the RaspberryPi single board computer.
 If you have questions or ideas for using the RaspberryPi, or a project of your own you would like to share, please bring along your Pi and seek out like-minded RaspberryPi users and developers.

+### Backup and Restore theme

+The PLUG committee has also chosen backup and restore as the theme for the June Installfest.
+If you would like to learn more about present-day data management tools then seek out committee members to learn more.

 ## Why Installfest ?

 PLUG Installfest offers time and assistance to anyone who wishes to learn about Linux for work, education, or interest.

-The March 2026 installfest is part of the global EndOf10 initiative.
+The June 2026 installfest is part of the global EndOf10 initiative.
 Read more at [https://endof10.org](https://endof10.org)

 The essence of the initiative is to reuse any computer presently running Windows10 that is deemed unable to run Windows11.
 Linux places no restrictions like this and will continue to offer feature upgrades and security updates which are about to cease for Windows10 computers.